Mariano Arista: Centralist Republic of Mexico

 The First Mexican Republic was now in the process of being transformed into the Centralist Republic of Mexico.
 Arista arrived at Veracruz at the beginning of June 1835 although he initially found himself arrested, he was permitted later to continue on to the capital.
 He was stopped at Jalapa and returned to Veracruz on suspicions on having joined a mutiny at San Juan de Ulua, but was absolved.
 The new government named him to the Supreme Military Court, and later formed a part of the Junta for the Military and Civil Code, and was named inspector of militias.

 He was attending to his various military posts when the Pastry War broke out in 1838 and the government of Anastasio Bustamante placed Arista in charge of a brigade tasked with defending Veracruz and subject to the orders of Manuel Rincon, which ordered Arista's brigade to stay at the Paso de Ovejas where Arista learned of the French capture of San Juan de Ulua and received orders from Santa Anna to advance upon Veracruz.
 He entered the port on 4 December, at nine in the evening and met with Santa Anna whom he had not seen since 1833.
 The following morning the house they were staying at was attacked by the French.
 Arista fought back but was taken prisoner.
 He remained a prisoner of war aboard a French ship until 28 January 1839.

 After the Pastry War ended, he played a role in subduing the various insurgencies that were flaring up all over the country with the aim of reestablishing the federal system.
 He was named to head the brigade that left from San Luis to attack the dissidents that had fortified themselves at Tampico.
 He left the capital with rapidity organized the brigade and under the immediate orders of commander in chief Bustamante passed to Tamaulipas where the federalist forces were ensconced under the command of Jose Urrea.
 Arista pursued him as far as Ciudad Victoria and near Tampico, obtained a surrender of Urrea's forces.

 Arista was named commandant general of Tamaulipas, and afterwards commander in chief of the armies of the north at the end of 1839.
 He marched to Monterey, reorganized his military district, and fought against insurgents, dislodging them from Monterey and pursuing them as far as Coahuila after the Battle of Santa Rita de Morelos, in which he completely routed the rebels.
 He returned to Tampico where he helped prevent a riot, and later passed to Matamoros.
 With the country now pacified of insurgents, he focused on reorganizing the army meant to contribute to the defense of the national integrity against the forces of the Texas rebels.
 During the following five years he occupied himself with expeditions against hostile indigenous tribes and against Texas.
-During this time exchanged the office of Commander in Chief of the North with various other officers including Isidro Reyes and Adrian Woll.
+During this time exchanged the office of Commander in Chief of the North with various other officers including Isidro Reyes and Adrián Woll.